"The page below is from the manual of PRTG, our quick-to-install and easy-to-use network monitoring software"

 - Snap To Grid

 Click on the Map Designer tab to open the editor.
-It might take a few moments to load (for unresponsive script warnings, please see More section below).
+It might take a few moments to load (for unresponsive script warnings, please see the More section below).
 Here, you can create your map by adding or changing items.
 The designer screen consists of three main parts: The Device Tree on the left side, the current Map in the middle, and the Properties on the right side.

 Each map item takes attributes from both selections.

 - Device Tree (left): Select the monitored object whose data you want to have shown on the map

 - Properties (right): Define how the map item will be shown